As a candidate for NCMA certification you have a right to:

-- Know the type of examination to be taken, the source of the questions, and the cost of all associated certification fees.
+- Know the type of exam to be taken, the source of the questions, and the cost of all associated certification fees.

-- Know the time, date, and place where the examination will be administered.
+- Know the time, date, and location the examination will be administered.

 - Know when the results of the examination will be available to you.

-- Have your examination administered and evaluated in a professional and unbiased manner.
+- Have your examination administered and evaluated in a professional and impartial manner.

 - Address any concerns you might have about the examination or the examination process.

-- Appeal any decision of the Director of Certification to the Contract Management Board of Examiners.
+- Appeal any decision of NCMA Certification Staff.